ThomasNieto/ScriptLog/docs/ScriptLog/en-US/README.md

 ### [Import-ScriptLog](Import-ScriptLog.md)

-Imports script log into session.
+Imports script log into a table like structure.

 ### [Start-ScriptLog](Start-ScriptLog.md)